 The process-conversion attribute enables you to set the separator character.
-By default OPMN converts slashes in the data value string to be those of the directory path separator character for the system on which OPMN is running (for UNIX each \ character is converted to /; for Microsoft Windows each / is converted to \).
+By default OPMN converts slashes in the data value string to be those of the directory path separator character for the system on which OPMN is running (on UNIX each \ character is converted to / and on Windows each / is converted to \).
 Set this attribute to false to disable this conversion.

-Note that if process-conversion is true, OPMN uses the ^ character as an escape character to disable process conversion for the following character, and so ^/ on a Microsoft Windows system yields a "/" in the string.
+Note that if process-conversion is true, OPMN uses the ^ character as an escape character to disable process conversion for the following character, and so \(^{/}\) on a Windows system yields a "/" in the string.
 Specify two ^ characters if you need to specify the ^ character in the resultant string: ^^ yields ^.